uofr/moodle-local_mediaconversion/README.md

 Must set the following settings to enable the plugin:

 * Base Kaltura category path (local_mediaconversion | base_category_path)
  * The location in the KAF where converted files will reside.
+You can find the right category to use by going to your KAF under: Configuration Management > Categories > rootCategory.
+Take the rootCategory and append ">site>channels".
 * Kaltura player skin (local_mediaconversion | player_skin)
  * The same player skin as defined in your KMC for other Kaltura content.